 The following courses are provided by the Labor Relations Division

-Most managers, supervisors and human resource professionals will need to conduct at least one workplace investigation during the course of their careers.
-The goal of this training is to provide managers and supervisors with the tools to conduct workplace investigations utilizing methods applied by experienced workplace investigators.
-The State Personnel Office believes the objective of a good workplace investigation is to improve the factual basis of decision-making. the information provided in this course promotes conducting quality, prompt and fair investigations.
+Most human resource professionals will need to conduct at least one workplace investigation during the course of their careers.
+The goal of this training is to provide tools to conduct workplace investigations utilizing methods applied by experienced workplace investigators.
+The State Personnel Office believes the objective of a good workplace investigation is to improve the factual bases of decision–making.
+The information provided in this course promotes conducting quality, prompt and fair investigations.

 These courses are for New Mexico State Government Employees ONLY.
 Classes are offered free of charge.
 Seating is limited, so please register early to reserve your place.
 You will receive a confirmation of your registration.